 Final thoughts

-Training older adults presents a unique, often untapped opportunity for personal trainers.
-By understanding the specific needs of senior clients, utilizing the right training modifications, and leveraging tools like My PT Hub, you can grow a thriving, high-value fitness business.
+Personal training for seniors is one of the most rewarding and commercially compelling niches available to fitness professionals today.
+By understanding the specific needs of older clients, utilising the right training modifications and leveraging tools like My PT Hub, you can grow a thriving, high-value fitness business.